HL7/fhir-pdmp/input/pagecontent/submission-options.md

 In this scenario, one iteration of issue.details.code **SHOULD** be populated with the pre-stage-accepted code from the [response status value set](ValueSet-pdmp-response-status.html)

-There is no requirement for PDMP Responders to accept pre-stage-only requests.
+<mark>There is no requirement for PDMP Responders to accept pre-stage-only requests.
 Support for pre-stage requests is determined when the integration is being built between the PDMP Requestor (e.g., an EHR) and the PDMP Responder.
 <p></p>

 #### Non-fatal processing exception